Dara-Sy/express-CRUD-flashcards-App/README.md

 - `flashcards-app`: a full CRUD version of the flashcards app. 🤔
 - `my-flashcards-app`: A file structure that looks a _lot like_ the flashcards app ... but it's **totally blank**!!!!!

 Your task is to **retype** the entire `flashcards-app` app into `my-flashcards-app`.
-(You can copy and paste the style.css and reset.css.)

-It should also use the same database as something we've done earlier this unit, so there should be no setup there.
+It should also use the same database as what is written in the dbConfig file!
+Or else nothing will work.....

 ### BEFORE YOU START!!!